-Worldwide, nearly all saltwater and most freshwater fish mounts are produced without the need for the actual fish.
+Notice: We no longer use any part of the actual fish.
+All marine fish mounts are produced using composites.
 So now you can release your catch alive, or eat it for dinner, and still get a beautiful mount for your friends and family to admire!
-Warning: If you are on a fishing charter and you feel pressured by the crew into mounting your dead fish, it may be a scam!

 Here’s what we will need from you: (detailed explanation below)

 Species ID: This is usually easy, although certain species can look alike.
 Send us your photos and advise the catch location and we can help determine the correct species. (for contact info, scroll down)

 Length/Girth: To re-create the size of your fish we will need to know the overall length.
 This is measured from tip to tip (not the short measurement).
 If you don’t happen to have a tape measure on board, simply cut a piece of fishing line to the same length as the fish.
 Then measure the fishing line when you get home.
 If the fish is too large or too difficult to measure, you can simply estimate the length.
 If you are unsure of the length, send us your photos and we can help determine an approximate length. (for contact info, scroll down)